aniva/theperfectkitebar/README.md

 | Quick Release (QR) mechanism flat parts | Titanium sheet | Flat-cut (Laser, Waterjet) | From titanium sheet of exactly specified thickness |

 > Note: Most online 3D printing services offer part dyeing; however, this is optional as the selected materials provide functional durability without color treatment.

+> Note 2: Expect printing services like [JLC3PD](https://jlc3dp.com/) to warn you about the printing accuracy of some STL files.
+It's is safe to ignore as it's doesn't impact performance nor the safety of the prints.
+Here is a typical email sent by [JLC3PD](./images/jlc3dp_warning.jpeg).